NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Sindhuja Vilipala
 I have planned to work on Math Expressions on Speech Recognition.
 I and Anjana worked on Speech Recognition i.e, speech to text, to execute math Expressions.

+###### Madhupriya Gundeti
+Have to work on automate Speech Synthesis as welcome message.
+Worked on Database Schema.